 The IS Campaign has developed four KCIs, five CCEs, and one related IS topic that are integrated to form a robust foundation to understand and overcome complex fundamental challenges associated with Sensing and Effecting; Systems Intelligence and Intelligent Systems; Human and Information Interaction; Networks and Communications; and Cyber Security.
-The campaign builds on fundamental pillars of networks; advanced decision support aids; M&S of complex environments; and HPC to conduct research in areas including Intelligent Agents; Enhanced Tactical Networks; Effective Decision Support Aids; Knowledge a.
-KCI-IS-1: Cyber Fire and Maneuver in Tactical Battle

-Exploitation; and Cyber Defense and Forensics.
+The campaign builds on fundamental pillars of networks; advanced decision support aids; M&S of complex environments; and HPC to conduct research in areas including Intelligent Agents; Enhanced Tactical Networks; Effective Decision Support Aids; Knowledge Exploitation; and Cyber Defense and Forensics.
 Discoveries and innovations made in this area will exert a significant impact on the Army of the future.